Mintzmyer/ToolScripts/SourceControl/README.md

-This directory contains scripts that help to improve workflows, automate tasks, and improve work quality as it pertains to various elements of source control, large repositories of source code, and git.
+This directory contains scripts that help to improve workflows, automate tasks, and improve work quality as it pertains to:
+- Various elements of source control
+- Manipulating large repositories of source code
+- Leveraging Git, TDD and TCR workflows

 They were mostly created in response to an area I sought to optimize, and many earned coveted points